beagleboard/linux/Documentation/userspace-api/media/v4l/ext-ctrls-codec.rst

       - Selecting this value specifies that HEVC slices are expected to be prefixed by Annex B start codes.
 According to :ref:`hevc` valid start codes can be 3-bytes 0x000001 or 4-bytes 0x00000001.

+``V4L2_CID_MPEG_VIDEO_BASELAYER_PRIORITY_ID (integer)``
+    Specifies a priority identifier for the NAL unit, which will be applied to the base layer.
+By default this value is set to 0 for the base layer, and the next layer will have the priority ID assigned as 1, 2, 3 and so on.
+    The video encoder can't decide the priority id to be applied to a layer, so this has to come from client.
+    This is applicable to H264 and valid Range is from 0 to 63.
+    Source Rec.
+ITU-T H.264 (06/2019); G.7.4.1.1, G.8.8.1.

+``V4L2_CID_MPEG_VIDEO_LTR_COUNT (integer)``
+    Specifies the maximum number of Long Term Reference (LTR) frames at any given time that the encoder can keep.
+    This is applicable to the H264 and HEVC encoders.

+``V4L2_CID_MPEG_VIDEO_FRAME_LTR_INDEX (integer)``
+    After setting this control the frame that will be queued next will be marked as a Long Term Reference (LTR) frame and given this LTR index which ranges from 0 to LTR_COUNT-1.
+    This is applicable to the H264 and HEVC encoders.
+    Source Rec.
+ITU-T H.264 (06/2019); Table 7.9

+``V4L2_CID_MPEG_VIDEO_USE_LTR_FRAMES (bitmask)``
+    Specifies the Long Term Reference (LTR) frame(s) to be used for encoding the next frame queued after setting this control.
+    This provides a bitmask which consists of bits [0, LTR_COUNT-1].
+    This is applicable to the H264 and HEVC encoders.